 - The range of software available

-- Using the internet, email and key software like Microsoft Office
+- Using the internet, email and key software like Microsoft 365

 - File types and compatibility - it's easy to share files between systems, particularly with cloud services now prevalent in business

 Think before you switch to a Mac for business

 Attractive as using a Mac for business might seem, it's worth thinking about these key issues before making the switch:

 - File sharing: there was a time when transferring files between a Mac and a PC was a painful process.
 Thankfully, those days are over.
 Today, many Mac applications can open files created on a PC and vice versa.
-You should have no trouble getting files from one system to another - particularly if you rely on cloud storage.
+You should have no trouble getting files from one system to another - particularly if you use a cloud storage system.

-- Making Macs and PCs talk on the same network: it's relatively easy to connect your Macs and PCs via a network.
+- Making Macs and PCs talk on the same network: it's simple to connect your Macs and PCs via a network.
 Most office networks won't care whether you're plugging a Mac or a PC into them (or whether you're connecting wirelessly) – but you may need to ask your IT supplier to set up shared drives and resources.